VimsRocz/IMU/README.md

 ### GNSS_IMU_Fusion.py
 The main entry point for running the fusion on any of the provided datasets.

+### full_project_workflow.py
+A consolidated script that reproduces all of the step-by-step tasks from the project.
+It computes reference vectors, solves Wahba's problem using multiple methods, compares IMU and GNSS data and runs a basic Kalman filter.
+Run the script without arguments to process the example datasets and generate the PDF figures described below.
+### Method-specific workflows
+Three directories (`triad_workflow`, `davenport_workflow`, `svd_workflow`) each contain a `workflow.py` script demonstrating Wahba's solution using one method.
+Run the script inside each folder to execute the processing using that estimator.

 ## Running `GNSS_IMU_Fusion.py`

 The fusion script accepts the IMU and GNSS file paths via command-line options: